-In recognition of Mental Health Awareness Month in Los Angeles County and across our country, we want you to know that our Department is dedicated to helping our clients face the many negative encounters and barriers associated with their mental health challenges, help educate justice-involved stakeholders and break down the stigma of mental illness.
+In recognition of Pride Month in Los Angeles County and across our country, we want you to know that our Department is dedicated to helping our LGBTQ+ clients confront the many challenges they tackle that led them to the legal system.
+Our LGBTQ+ clients have disproportionately high rates of homelessness, sexual assault, substance abuse, unemployment, discrimination in the workplace, and suicide attempts.

 The cost to fully fund this twelve-week, life-changing, training experience for one post-bar law clerk is $13K.
 Your generous donation will bring us one step closer to our goal to compensate sixty law clerks this year.